knice/site-robknight/_posts/2014-09-23-vacation-planning.md

 I don't think either of us realized this when we planned the trip because we were both in the middle of hectic times at work.
 It is so natural to fill **every** day from start to finish with tasks that we planned our vacation the same way by default.

-I'm proud that we spotted the problem early on and made the right adjustments before embarking on a trip that would have left us exhausted.
+I'm proud that we spotted the problem early on and made the right adjustments before embarking on a trip that would have left us exhausted (and soaked!).
 We stopped, did some thinking, and changed course.

 And the vacation was awesome.